 E. Janset Batibay

-Brian Seavitt is an experienced sales professional with a B.S. in Communications from the University of Miami and a M.S. in Global Affairs from New York University with a concentration in environment and energy policy.
-He has taught English in Turkey at Yeni Yuzyil University in Istanbul and spent time in India as a Fellow at Pollinate Energy, a social enterprise creating opportunity and access to sustainable goods in poor urban markets, after interning for Congressman Hansen Clarke in Washington, D.C.
-His other related experiences include public outreach, policy development and analysis, research, customer relations, and event management.
+Brian Seavitt is an experienced sales professional with a B.S. in Communications from the University of Miami and a M.S. in Global Affairs from New York University with a concentration in energy and environmental policy.
+He has taught English in Turkey at Yeni Yuzyil University in Istanbul and spent time in India as a Fellow at Pollinate Energy, a social enterprise creating opportunity and access to sustainable goods in poor urban markets.
+His other related experiences include public outreach, policy development and analysis, research, writing, customer relations, and event management.